 Figure 1.
 The participants in this process include Oregon, Washington and Idaho water quality agencies and US EPA .

-The best practices defined through this process will include those practices that apply in all three states and will also describe those practices that are specific to each state.
+The best practices defined through this process are expected to include those practices that apply in all three states and will also describe those practices that are specific to each state.
 The goal is to help ensure that trading programs have the quality, credibility and transparency necessary to be consistent with the Clean Water Act and ensure all trades achieve water quality improvements.

-Through a series of interagency workshops starting March 2013, state agencies, US EPA, Willamette Partnership, The Freshwater Trust and others will work to craft these shared practices for trading.
+Through a series of interagency workshops starting March 2013, state agencies, US EPA Region 10, Willamette Partnership, The Freshwater Trust and others will work to define these practices.

-Beginning November 2013, states anticipate testing some of these ideas from a draft framework and then revising it to incorporate lessons learned through the end of the project in September 2015.
+Beginning November 2013, states anticipate testing some of these ideas in their state’s draft trading framework and then revising it to incorporate lessons learned through the end of the project in September 2015.